What Is a J-flap Procedure, and How Is It Used to Treat TMJ Disorder and Nasal Valve Collapse?

 Are you suffering from temporomandibular joint (TMJ) disorder or a nasal valve collapse?
 If so, J-flap may be what you need to get relief from the associated symptoms of both.

-This type of surgery is often used to improve your ability to bite and chew properly, as well as alleviate the pain or discomfort you may be experiencing from nasal obstruction—alleviating symptoms such as migraines, while opening up your nasal passages for better sleep while helping you breathe better.
+This type of surgery is often used to improve your ability to breathe properly and alleviate the pain or discomfort you may be experiencing from TMJ dysfunction, as well as nasal obstruction—alleviating symptoms such as migraines, while opening up your nasal passages for better sleep while helping you breathe better.

 What Is a J-flap Procedure?

-A J-flap procedure is an advanced treatment involving surgical reshaping of the jaw joint or reconstruction of the nasal valve.
-In most cases, a surgeon will use this method to fix the areas needed so either your jaw can move easier and without as much pain, or so you can breathe with ease.
+A J-flap procedure is an advanced treatment involving reconstruction of the nasal valve.
+In most cases, a surgeon will use this method to fix the areas needed so you can breathe with ease and allow the jaw to move easier and without as much pain.

 Why Is J-flap a Good Option for People Suffering from TMJ Disorder?